Discover essential strategies to manage fatigue and ensure safety in aviation ground operations, a must-read for industry professionals

 Recent Real-World Incident Highlight:

-The risks associated with airport ground crew fatigue were highlighted in a spotlight published by Wall Street Journal.
+The risks associated with airport ground crew fatigue were highlighted in a spotlight published by the Wall Street Journal.
 During aircraft towing operations, a ground crew member engaged in a safety lapse while working long hours.
 This unfortunate incident clearly demonstrates a need for fatigue risk management programs in aircraft ground operations.
 Safety is improved and airline operations become more dependable and efficient with the implementation of tactics such as fatigue risk management systems, work hour restrictions, and education on the effects of fatigue.

 Strategies for Fatigue Risk Management: